DevExpress/dotnet-eud/interface-elements-for-web/articles/rich-text-editor/miscellaneous/insert-a-hyperlink.md

 Specify an email address (required), message subject, link text and tooltip, and click **OK**.

 > [!NOTE]
-> Hyperlinks automatically appear in the **Text** editor when it is specified for a portion of text.
+> Hyperlink's text automatically appears in the **Text** editor when it is specified for a portion of text.
 You cannot specify hyperlink text for some elements, for example, images.